ai-mg/ai-mg.github.io/README.md

 ### 3. Nonlinear Force-Free (NLFF) Field Model for Solar Atmosphere
 - Developed an NLFF parallel computational model in FORTRAN to simulate the 3D magnetic field in solar atmosphere
-- Processed and visualized data space observation and simulation data using Python and MATLAB
+- Processed and visualized data from observations on Sun and simulation using Python and MATLAB

 <!-- ## 🎓 Education